-Our ba2 Capital score reflects the bank's TCE ratio of around 9% as of year-end 2018 following our adjustment for deferred taxed assets and (1) a positive adjustment to capture the bank's proven ability to generate capital in times of stress; and (2) a negative adjustment for Santander's low leverage ratio (below 5%, according to our calculation).
-In our capital assessment, we also factor in our expectation of some improvement, which is limited because of the bank's increase of its payout target to 40%-50% (up from 30%-40%) and new regulatory demands for all banks related to Basel IV that Santander estimates to be in the range of 20-100 basis points (bps).
+Our ba2 Capital score reflects the bank's TCE ratio of around 9.5% as of year-end 2019 following our adjustment for deferred taxed assets and (1) a positive adjustment to capture the bank's proven ability to generate capital in times of stress; and (2) a negative adjustment for Santander's low leverage ratio (below 5%, according to our calculation).
+In our capital assessment, we also factor in our expectation of some improvement, which is limited because of the increase in the bank's payout target to 40%-50% (from 30%-40%) and regulatory demands for all banks related to Basel IV, which Santander estimates to be in the range of 20-100 basis points (bps).
+The coronavirus outbreak will, however, delay such impacts (Santander has canceled dividend payments until there is more visibility on the full impact of this crisis and the schedule for Basel IV has been revised).
+The supervisory measures announced by the ECB give banks significant additional leeway to absorb asset-quality declines because capital requirements have temporarily been lowered.

-Santander's CET1 ratio, on a fully loaded (FL) basis, reached 11.30% as of the end of June 2019, standing at the same level as of year-end 2018 after absorbing 36 bps of negative regulatory impacts (19 bps from IFRS 16 and 15 bps from ECB's Targeted Review on Internal Capital Models and others) and 13 bps from restructuring costs (mainly in Spain).
-The group's phased-in CET1 ratio is now in line with its FL.
-However, the group has chosen to apply a progressive five-year transition period to mitigate the impact of the introduction of IFRS 9.
-Had the transitional arrangement not been applied, the total impact on its CET1 would have been negative 23 bps.
+Santander's Common Equity Tier 1 (CET1) capital ratio, on a fully loaded (FL) basis, reached 11.65% as of year-end 2019, up from 11.30% a year earlier, after absorbing 62 bps of negative regulatory impact (19 bps from IFRS 16 and 36 bps from the ECB's Targeted Review on Internal Capital Models and others) and 15 bps from restructuring costs (mainly in Spain).
+The group has chosen to apply a progressive five-year transition period to mitigate the impact of the introduction of IFRS 9.
+Had the transitional arrangement not been applied, the total impact on its CET1 FL would have been negative 24 bps.

-At 11.30%, Santander's capital is within its management's revised target of 11%-12%, which implies a 10 bps capital generation in the quarter, and continues to remain below the weighted average of European banks (14.5% as reported by the EBA as of the end of March 2019) and also below the levels of its rated peers.
+Santander's capital remains below its 12% CET1 target by year-end 2020 and the weighted average of European banks (14.4% as reported by the EBA as of the end of September 2019) and also below the levels of its peers that we rate.
 In addition, the group's CET1 capital headroom compared with the 2019 Supervisory Review and Evaluation Process requirements, although above the required 9.687%, is also weaker than that of its domestic peers and below the European average, reflecting a combination of a lower CET1 ratio and higher prudential requirements.
-These weaknesses are partially mitigated by Santander's lower vulnerability to severe scenarios, as shown in EBA's 2018 stress test.
+These weaknesses are partially mitigated by Santander's lower vulnerability to severe scenarios, as shown in the EBA's 2018 stress test.

-The ECB also requires Santander to comply with a minimum Supervisory Review and Evaluation Process requirement of 8.6% on an individual basis, which compares with the 17.55% CET1 ratio reported as of the end of June 2019 (both ratios using transitional arrangements).
+The ECB also requires Santander to comply with a minimum Supervisory Review and Evaluation Process (SREP) requirement of 8.6% on an individual basis, which compares with the 17.69% CET1 ratio reported as of the end of December 2019 (both ratios using transitional arrangements).

-Our more conservative capital assessment compared with regulators' capital ratios is primarily explained by (1) the fact that regulators do not deduct convertible deferred tax assets from the capital base, while we give benefit, as a capital component, to only a share of them (55% as of year-end 2018); (2) a more conservative risk weighting that we apply to the sovereign exposures compared with regulators' risk weighting of 0%; and (3) the exclusion of minority interests from our TCE calculation.
+Our more conservative capital assessment compared with regulators' capital ratios is primarily explained by (1) the fact that the regulators do not deduct convertible deferred tax assets from the capital base, while we give benefit, as a capital component, to only a share of them (56% as of year-end 2019); (2) a more conservative risk weighting that we apply to the sovereign exposures compared with the regulators' risk weighting of 0%; and (3) the exclusion of minority interests from our TCE calculation.